If My Pillow Could Talk: Chart performance

 Francis would never have another Hot 100 peak as high as the #23 peak of "If My Pillow Could Talk".
 In Cash Box "If My Pillow Could Talk" reached #16 a peak matched by only one of Francis' subsequent chartings: "Blue Winter" in 1964 (#24 in Billboard).
 In Canada it reached #21.

-"If My Pillow Could Talk" was not a widespread international success for Francis: the track did reach #2 in Hong Kong and #30 in Australia.
+"If My Pillow Could Talk" was not a widespread international success for Francis: although the track did reach #2 in Hong Kong and peaked at #30 in Australia.
 The song was one of the few Connie Francis hits which the singer remade in French, that rendering entitled "Oh, oui!
 J'en ai réve" being recorded July 24, 1963.
 Francis also recorded a Japanese rendering: 悲しきゴスペル (romanized spelling: Kanashiki gosuperu) (Sad gospel).

 Francis' next single: "Drownin' My Sorrows", was a calculated return to the sound of her first #1 hit "Everybody's Somebody's Fool" but became Francis' lowest charting A-side since "I'm Sorry I Made Your Cry" in 1957 with a #36 peak (#34 in Cash Box).